MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-office-online-server-for-sharepoint-server-2016/configure-office-online-server-for-sharepoint-server-2016.md

-#### Step 1: Create the binding between SharePoint 2016 and Office Web Apps Server
+#### Step 1: Create the binding between SharePoint Server and Office Online Server

-To get started, open an elevated SharePoint 2016 Management Shell.
-(Right-click **SharePoint 2016 Management Shell**, and then click **Run as Administrator**.)
+To get started, open an elevated SharePoint Management Shell.
+(Right-click **SharePoint Management Shell**, and then click **Run as Administrator**.)

 Run the following command, where <WacServerName> is the fully qualified domain name (FQDN) of the URL that you set for the internal URL.
 This is the point of entry for Office Online Server traffic.
-For this test environment, you need to specify the -AllowHTTP parameter to allow SharePoint Server 2016 to receive discovery information from the Office Online Server farm by using HTTP.
-If you don't specify -AllowHTTP, SharePoint Server 2016 will try to use HTTPS to communicate with the Office Online Server farm, and this command won't work.
+For this test environment, you need to specify the -AllowHTTP parameter to allow SharePoint Server to receive discovery information from the Office Online Server farm by using HTTP.
+If you don't specify -AllowHTTP, SharePoint Server will try to use HTTPS to communicate with the Office Online Server farm, and this command won't work.